Menu

 Cannabis (also known as pot, herb, and most commonly as weed) is produced from the hemp plant called Cannabis sativa and you can use the dried leaves, stems, flowers, and even seeds to get the ‘high’ feeling.
 To date, nearly four percent smokes it at least once a year and now it’s begin to worrying that the statistics will be increased as there are as many as thirty percent of teens smoke the pot.

 There are more than 66 cannabinoid compounds with the most potent one is tetrahydrocannabinol (or THC).
-The compound binds to the cannabinoid receptors in the nerve cell, causing activity changes to release the ‘feel – good’ hormone dopamine.
+To learn more about THC, check out our article on What is THC?
+The compound binds to the cannabinoid receptors in the nerve cell, causing activity changes to release the ‘feel — good’ hormone dopamine.
 These changes are what we feel as high, increase in anxiety, paranoia, and acute psychosis (causing you to dissociate from your present reality).

 Sure people are pointing out that smoking the herb occasionally won’t put a significant harm to our health but how can we be sure that we’re not on our way to get addicted to cannabis’s effects?